zshipko/ocaml-rs/README.md

 external incr: int -> int = "incr"
 ```

-For more examples see [./example](https://github.com/zshipko/ocaml-rs/blob/master/example) or [ocaml-vec](https://github.com/zshipko/ocaml-vec).
+For more examples see [./example](https://github.com/zshipko/ocaml-rs/blob/master/example) or [ocaml-vec](https://github.com/zshipko/ocaml-vec) for an example project using `ocaml-rs`.

 ### Type conversion